 Yes you can.
 Breathe a sigh of relief now and read on.

-One of the ways I like to quickly thaw my turkey is by placing it in a water.
-I take a frozen bird, place it in a bucket, weigh it down, and it sits there until ready.
-I add ice sometimes depending on how cold that temperature of the water stays, needs to be at 40 or below at all times.
+One of the ways I like to quickly thaw my turkey is by placing it in water.
+I take a frozen bird, place it in a bucket of water, weigh it down, and it sits there until ready.
+I add ice sometimes depending on how cold the temperature of the water stays.
+It needs to be at 40 or below at all times.

 So instead of just soaking the turkey in flavorless water, you could soak the turkey in a brine.
 Two birds are killed with one stone (although most likely if your turkey was frozen it was already killed).